Marvin1003/webpack-installer/README.md

 ## Info

-For now there is only one boilerplate - minimal - available.
-I will add more for different situation / libraries.
-I am also planning on adding a customize mode where you can create custom configs with the installer.
+I will add more boilerplates for different situation / libraries.
+But I dont know about each library its dependencies etc. so PRs with new boilerplates are always welcome.
+I am also planning on adding a customize mode where you can create custom configs within the installer.

 ## Bugs